 The Children’s Hospital of Michigan named her Teacher of the Year in 1984.
 And in 1986, from the National Coalition of 100 Black Women, she received a Candace Award.

 She was inducted into the Michigan Women’s Hall of Fame in 1989.
 Dr. Canady was bestowed the American Medical Women’s Association President’s Award in 1993.

 From Wayne State University Medical School, she was awarded the Distinguished Service Award in 1994.
-Dr. Alexa Canady has been the recipient of three honorary degrees, and is affiliated to Neurological Associations.
+Dr. Alexa Canady has been the recipient of three honorary degrees and is affiliated with Neurological Associations.

 Amelia Earhart (1897 – c1937), was an American pioneer in aviation.
 She was also an author who wrote about her flying experiences in best-selling books.

 She has the distinction of being the first woman aviator, in 1932, to fly solo across the Atlantic.
 She broke many flying records.
 Amelia was instrumental in the forming of a female pilot’s organization called “The Ninety-Nines”.

 In an attempt to circumnavigate the globe, a flight around the world, Amelia Earhart and her navigator

 disappeared on July 2, 1937, near Howland Island over the central Pacific Ocean.